-Ryan Catalani is the Managing Editor and Design Director of The Berkeley Beacon, and a sophomore visual and media arts major.
+Ryan Catalani is the editor-in-chief of The Berkeley Beacon, and a sophomore visual and media arts major.
 In November 2011, he launched a complete redesign of the Beacon's website, which features HTML5, CSS3, responsive design, a custom article management system written in Ruby on Rails, and a bunch of other buzzwords.
 He also frequently produces graphics and photographs for the Beacon and created a program to compare the numerous proposed changes to the Student Government Association's changes.

 In high school, he was a designer for The Oahuan, Ka Punahou, and Ka Wai Ola, his school's yearbook, newspaper, and literary/art magazine, respectively.
 He has also created websites, videos, and photos for various clients across the nation, and is the Chief Technology Officer of Bookzingo, a startup he co-founded in May 2011, which provides a new way to buy and sell textbooks.

 A federal judge on Thursday dismissed a lawsuit against Emerson filed by Jillian Doherty, a former student who alleges the college mishandled her rape case, and gave her until May 28 to refile her complaint.

 Articles are more than archives: They transport stories, the triumphs and tears of real people affected in real ways.

 Several hundred students demanded campuswide cultural competency and sensitivity classes in an impassioned rally that culminated in a faculty meeting at the Bill Bordy Theater.

 Adjunct professors are asking the college for higher pay as their union negotiates a new contract.
 Enter your classes to see how much your adjunct professors get paid.